 Before theological training at Oak Hill College I was engaged in gospel work at St Luke’s in Wolverhampton, where we were married.

-We have three children and are big fans of the Tipton Leisure Centre, Dudley Zoo, chickens, ducks and guinea pigs.
+We have three children and are big fans of the Tipton Leisure Centre, Tipton Sports Academy, Frydays & Dudley Zoo.
+We have varying numbers of chickens, ducks and guinea pigs at any given time!

 Most of all we we are amazingly privileged to belong to Jesus Christ as His disciples.
 We long to see others come to know Jesus Christ as Lord for themselves and to also grow in the new life He gives.